1. Key Characteristics of a Chinese Crested

 LOW: Chinese Crested dogs don’t have many health concerns, but there are a few:

-This video shows 2 hairless Chinese Cresteds at the 2013 Crufts show in England:
+This video shows 2 hairless Chinese Cresteds at a dog show:

-These small toy dogs are more popular in the hairless version, and finding a powderpuff can be difficult.
+These small toy dogs are more popular in the hairless version, so finding a powderpuff can be difficult.
 The breed is rare, and the hairless version is considered to be more valuable.